↑

 bowls of chili served with bread

-Ladle up this venison chili and pair it with some crackers, sliced French bread, pile high with cheese, and dive in.
-The ultimate venison recipe you have to try out.
+Ladle up this venison chili and pair it with some crackers, sliced French bread, piled high with cheese, and dive in.

 smoked chili venison